 Second-growth.
 The second highest priced Bordeaux wines in 1855.
 See classified growths.

 Semi-generic wines.
 Vintners in the U.S. make these wines.
-However, they carry names of other places.
+Yet they carry names of other places.
 Therefore, they also carry the name of their actual geographic origin.
 Examples would be New York Chablis, Napa Valley Burgundy, or California Champagne.

 Sherry is a fortified wine.
 Vintners subject it to controlled oxidation to produce a distinctive flavor